fuzziqersoftware/gctools/README.md

 #### Getting Banks directory from Mario Kart: Double Dash

-After extracting the AudioRes directory, just rename the Waves subdirectory to Banks.
+After extracting the AudioRes directory, rename the Waves subdirectory to Banks.